WHERE and HOW to find ALL your press coverage online

 will provide much more targeted results.
 This is looking for Tweets that are not Retweets, contain a link to a story from a newsworthy source, and have been Retweeted at least 50 times.
 The results of this search are much more manageable to filter through and will definitely flag key articles.

 Overall Twitter is a great supplemental resource for brand monitoring.
 Though powerful, it’s not ideal as a comprehensive solution.
-However, the right searches can help alert you to important stories with a high level of engagement.
+However, the right searches and lists can help alert you to important stories with a high level of engagement.

 Putting it all together

 Now that you have all the tools – here’s an example of the monitoring searches we put together for our own brand.

 Step one: Generic Google alerts

 Google Search 1: General Search for your “Brand”

 *For this search we include the name Report Mule with and without a space to account for different possible variations.

 Google Search 2: Search for your “Brand” and “Executive” while excluding sites where your own content appears –